openmrs/openmrs-contrib-rest-api-docs/Person/persons.md

 ### Update a person

-* Update a target person with given UUID, this method only modifies properties in the request.
-Returns a `404 Not Found` status if person not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+* Update a person.
+This method only modifies properties specified in the request.
+Returns a `404 Not found`.
+If not authenticated or authenticated user does not have sufficient privileges, `401 Unauthorized` status returned.

     An example of the request is as follows :

     ```console
     POST /person/:target_person_uuid
     {
-        "age": 22,
         "gender": "M",
         "birthdate": "1997-01-13",
     }